Do you seem to understand the set work before the test and then not do well in the test itself?

 All of these things need to happen on an ongoing basis from topic to topic.
 The actual studying for a test is really just practicing questions from all the exercises in the topic you have covered.
 You need to practice them until you don’t have to look back at similar questions to remember how to do them.
 If you practice them enough you will know when you know them.

-Really studying for a test is just jogging the memory.
-If your teacher is fair then the questions on the test will be similar to the ones you have already done in the exercises.
-Nothing too new there for the most part.
-So if you have understood how to do the questions in the exercises leading up to the test and you practice them enough then there is no reason why you can’t do similar questions in the test and do well in your next test.
+So if you have understood how to do the questions in the exercises leading up to the test and you practice them enough then there is no reason why you can’t do similar questions in the test.
+Good luck and skills in your next Maths test!